jsfaint/gen_tags.vim/README.md

 #gen_tags.vim

-A simple script for vim to easy to generate ctags and cscope database and auto add them when reopen the folder.
+A simple script for vim to easy to generate ctags and cscope database and auto add them when reopen the folder.<br/>

-##Usage

-the generated db will be palced under `~/.cache/ctags_dir/[foldername]`
+THe generated db will be placed under `~/.cache/ctags_dir/[foldername]`<br/>

 ##Commands
 * `:GenCtags`<br/>